shivam-singh-au17/instagramclone/README.md

 -  [Slack](https://slack.com/intl/en-in/) for communication.
 -  [Zoom](https://zoom.us/) for show work.

-# Some screenshots of our project

-1.
-2.
-3.
-4.
-5.

 ***So this was the project we have created with our efforts.
 We have added the screenshots for our audience to understand easily.***